AckeeCZ/cookbook-api-task/README.md

 Welcome!
 Wanna join [Ackee][1]?
 Or you just don't know what to do on a lazy sunday afternoon?

 Here is a task for you!
 Enhance our Node.js backend app for delicious ackee recipes.
-You can
+You can:
 - Add more endpoints
 - Refactor the current ones
 - Add discussions under recipes